Exchange and exclusion in the non-abelian anyon gas: Introduction

 \section{Introduction}

 Quantum statistics is fundamental to our understanding of the physical world.
-In three spatial dimensions this refers to the division of particles into either bosons, such as Higgs, photons, gluons and other force carriers as well as certain atoms such as $^4$He, or fermions, such as electrons, quarks and other ordinary matter particles including $^3$He atoms.
-Their collective behavior underlies the explanation of everyday phenomena such as conduction vs.\ insulation, lasing, as well as stability of large systems such as planets and stars.
+In three spatial dimensions this refers to the division of particles into either bosons --- such as Higgs, photons, gluons, and other force carriers, as well as certain atoms such as $^4$He; or fermions --- such as electrons, quarks, and other ordinary matter particles including $^3$He atoms.
+Their collective behavior explains everyday phenomena such as conduction vs.\ insulation, lasing, as well as the stability of large systems of matter such as planets and stars against electromagnetic or gravitational collapse.
 When quantum systems of many particles are confined to two dimensions, however, other possibilities emerge.
-Such intermediate quantum statistics of exchange phases \cite{LeiMyr-77,GolMenSha-81} (as opposed to the exclusion principle \cite{Gentile-40,Gentile-42,Haldane-91}), with associated particles known as anyons \cite{Wilczek-82b,Wu-84b}, first appeared in theory in the 70's and 80's and filled a gap in the logical argument used since the 1920's to derive the boson/fermion dichotomy \cite{Girardeau-65,Klaiber-68,Souriau-70,StrWil-70,LaiDeW-71,Froehlich-88}.
-They were later found to have an application within the fractional quantum Hall effect (FQHE), both in their abelian form \cite{Laughlin-99,AroSchWil-84} as well as in their non-abelian form \cite{MooRea-91,GurNay-97}.
-The latter eventually spawned possible applications to quantum computing and complexity theory \cite{Kitaev-03,Lloyd-02,FreKitLarWan-03}.
-Rooted in configuration spaces and braid groups, these concepts naturally interact with pure mathematics and are e.g.\ entwined to knot theory, quantum groups, Chern-Simons theory, and conformal field theory (CFT) \cite{Witten-89,MooSei-89}.
-In a quantum gravity context both abelian \cite{tHooft-88,DesJac-88,Carlip-90,KayStu-91} and non-abelian \cite{PitRui-15} anyons appear, the former as a toy model for point masses in 2+1 dimensions or cosmic strings in 3+1 dimensions, and the latter proposed for the degrees of freedom on the spherical event horizon of `normal' black holes.
-Reviews focusing on the physics of anyons are numerous, see e.g.\ \cite{DatMurVat-03,Forte-92,Froehlich-90,IenLec-92,Jackiw-90,Khare-05,Lerda-92,LunRou-16,Myrheim-99,Nayak-etal-08,Ouvry-07,Stern-08,Wilczek-90}, while for introductions to the mathematical techniques involved we refer to \cite{DelRowWan-16,DoeStoTol-01,FroGab-90,LieSeiSolYng-05,Lundholm-17,MacSaw-19,MunSch-95,Rougerie-16,RowWan-18}.
+Such intermediate quantum statistics of exchange phases \cite{LeiMyr-77,GolMenSha-81,GolMenSha-85} (as opposed to the exclusion principle \cite{Gentile-40,Gentile-42,Haldane-91}), first appeared in theory in the 1970-80's, with associated particles now known as anyons \cite{Wilczek-82b,Wu-84b}.
+They filled a gap in the logical argument used since the 1920's to derive the boson/fermion dichotomy \cite{Girardeau-65,Klaiber-68,Souriau-70,StrWil-70,LaiDeW-71,Froehlich-88}, and were later found to have an application within the fractional quantum Hall effect (FQHE), both in their abelian form \cite{Laughlin-99,AroSchWil-84} as well as in their non-abelian form \cite{MooRea-91,Wen-91,GurNay-97}.
+The latter possibility eventually spawned promising applications to quantum computing and complexity theory \cite{Kitaev-03,Lloyd-02,FreKitLarWan-03}.
+The key concepts involved, rooted in configuration spaces and braid groups, naturally intersect with many branches of pure mathematics, such as knot theory, quantum groups, Chern-Simons theory, and conformal field theory (CFT) \cite{Witten-89,MooSei-89}.
+In a quantum gravity context, both abelian \cite{tHooft-88,DesJac-88,Carlip-90,KayStu-91} and non-abelian \cite{PitRui-15} anyons appear, the former as a toy model for point masses in 2+1 dimensions or cosmic strings in 3+1 dimensions, and the latter proposed for the degrees of freedom on the spherical event horizon of `normal' black holes.
+Reviews focusing on the physics of anyons are very numerous; see e.g.\ \cite{DatMurVat-03,Forte-92,Froehlich-90,IenLec-92,Jackiw-90,Khare-05,Lerda-92,LunRou-16,Myrheim-99,Nayak-etal-08,Ouvry-07,Stern-08,Wilczek-90}.
+For introductions to some of the mathematical techniques involved, we refer to \cite{DelRowWan-16,DoeStoTol-01,FroGab-90,Girardot-21,LieSeiSolYng-05,Lundholm-17,MacSaw-19,MunSch-95,Oddis-20,Rougerie-16,RowWan-18,Rougerie-21}.